The Futility of Hudson Technologies Inc. (NASDAQ:HDSN)'s Fundamentals

 Is the stock of HDSN attractive?

-In related news, Director, MANDRACCHIA STEPHEN P sold 100,000 shares of the company’s stock in a transaction that recorded on Mar 12.
-The sale was performed at an average price of 1.57, for a total value of 157,011.
-As the sale deal closes, the Director, ABBATECOLA VINCENT P now sold 75,000 shares of the company’s stock, valued at 91,102.
-Also, Director, MONETTA DOMINIC J sold 15,000 shares of the company’s stock in a deal that was recorded on Nov 16.
-The shares were price at an average price of 1.15 per share, with a total market value of 17,280.
-Following this completion of acquisition, the Director, MONETTA DOMINIC J now holds 15,000 shares of the company’s stock, valued at 18,300.
+In related news, Director, MANDRACCHIA STEPHEN P sold 23,927 shares of the company’s stock in a transaction that recorded on May 26.
+The sale was performed at an average price of 2.48, for a total value of 59,339.
+As the sale deal closes, the Director, MANDRACCHIA STEPHEN P now sold 23,926 shares of the company’s stock, valued at 59,336.
+Also, Director, MANDRACCHIA STEPHEN P sold 76,073 shares of the company’s stock in a deal that was recorded on May 25.
+The shares were price at an average price of 2.37 per share, with a total market value of 180,293.
+Following this completion of acquisition, the Director, MANDRACCHIA STEPHEN P now holds 76,074 shares of the company’s stock, valued at 180,295.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 11.00%.

+1 out of 2 analysts covering the stock have rated it a Buy, while 1 have maintained a Hold recommendation on Hudson Technologies Inc..
+0 analysts has assigned a Sell rating on the HDSN stock.
+The 12-month mean consensus price target for the company’s shares has been set at $2.50.